Oldes/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries.

+### NEW : December 16!
+Libs and samples are now compatible with red master branch!
+Better support for float! and block! types.

+Linux support also added!

 ## Warning
 The code is still under development and unstable.
 This software is provided 'as-is', without any express or implied warranty.